 16A.
-SRPC will ordinarily act as the DMC for all statutory notice decisions where the PRA is proposing or deciding to exercise its disciplinary powers in relation to auditors and actuaries under section 345A of the Act, as well as for decisions associated with a statutory notice (as set out in paragraph 11 of this policy).
-SRPC has the right to escalate any such decisions to the Board where it considers it appropriate to do so.
+SRPC will ordinarily act as the DMC for all statutory notice decisions where the PRA is proposing or deciding to exercise its disciplinary powers in relation to auditors and actuaries under section 345A of the Act, as well as for decisions associated with a statutory notice (as set out in paragraph 11 of this policy) - except for contested matters which will fall within the remit of the EDMC as per paragraph 15 above and the table at Annex B. SRPC has the right to escalate any such SRPC decisions to the PRC where it considers it appropriate to do so.